Work from Home (song): Europe and Oceania

 In the United Kingdom, "Work from Home" debuted at number 23 on the UK Singles Chart after its first week of release.
 The following week, it rose 12 spots to reach number eleven.
 It later rose seven spots to a peak at number four, earning the group their second top ten entry in Britain after "Worth It" peaked number three in July 2015.
 It rose one spot to number three, where it remained for two consecutive weeks before peaking at number two on the chart behind Mike Posner's "I Took a Pill in Ibiza" during its fifth week, becoming the group's highest-peaking song in Britain, surpassing its predecessor.
 The song would stay in the top ten for eight additional weeks and in the top 40 for twelve weeks for a total of thirty-seven weeks.
+As of June 2019, "Work from Home" has sold 1,470,000 copies in the United Kingdom, across physical, download and streaming-equivalent sales.

 Simultaneously, the song made an appearance in the charts in the Republic of Ireland, earning the group their first top five there.
 In the Netherlands, the single debuted at number 29 on the Dutch Top 40 after its first week of release.
 It climbed for the next three weeks, reaching number four in the fourth week and becoming their first top 10 single in the country.
 It also became the group's highest-peaking single in the Netherlands, surpassing the peak of its predecessor "Worth It", which peaked at number 25 in August 2015.
 "Work from Home" eventually topped both the Single Top 100 and the Dutch Top 40, becoming the group's first song to top both charts in the country.